mikeo00/mikeo00/README.md

 # 💫 About Me:
-👋 Hi, I’m michael osta<br>👀 I’m interested in software engineering and AI<br>🌱 I’m currently learning computer science<br>💞️ I’m looking to collaborate on any university project and start-ups
+👋 Hi, I’m michael osta<br>👀 I’m interested in software engineering and AI<br>🌱 I’m currently learning computer science<br>🔍I’m looking to collaborate on any university project and start-ups

 ## 🌐 Socials: